 Local fish supplied by island fishermen (amazingly, there are still a few!) and in-season local constitute Capri’s most celebrated dishes.
 Most are simply prepared and garnished only with Olive Oil or fresh herbs, like the ubiquitous basil.

-Stretching 60 metres into the Earth, Italy’s most famous cave is accessible only by boat.
-A sea cave with cobalt-blue waters due to sunlight that enters via an underwater opening, this is Capri’s most-visited sight.
+Stretching 60 meters into the Earth, Italy’s most famous cave is accessible only by boat.
+A sea cave with cobalt-blue waters due to sunlight that enters via an underwater opening, this is Capri’s most-visited site.

 Tiberius’ sprawling Villa Jovis, one of the best-preserved Roman villas in Italy, was built in the first century AD.
 Conceived as a fortress, it covers 7,000 square meters.
 The ruins allow you to imagine the splendor that must have once shown here.